 Where To Stay in Cebu – Accommodation

-For great deals and cheap prices for newlyweds on a budget honeymoon in the Philippines, use this link for $20 AUD off your next hotel with booking.com.
-Why not give Airbnb a go on your romantic Philippines honeymoon, follow this link for $35 free credit with Airbnb.
+For great deals and cheap prices for newlyweds on a budget honeymoon in the Philippines, here’s $20 AUD off your next hotel with booking.com.
+Why try Airbnb on your romantic Philippines honeymoon, here’s $35 free credit with Airbnb.

 The island of Siargao is known as the surfing capital of the Philippines as it’s home to the famous surf break known as cloud 9.
 However, you don’t need to be a hardcore surfer to enjoy the breathtaking scenery, surroundings and natural attractions of the island of Siargao in the Philippines.
 Perhaps you’re wanting to explore surrounding areas like the Dinagat islands on your Philipines honeymoon in Siargao?
 It’s the perfect and most romantic honeymoon destination in the Philippines.
 Home to pristine white sand beaches, colourful coral reefs, enchanting lagoons, exotic wildlife, unique rock formations, cascading waterfalls, lush rice fields and so much more!